 Know your rights

-Your status as an active-duty member of the military means you’re protected by some additional regulations when it comes to borrowing money and interest rate limits that could save you thousands of dollars.
+Your status as an active-duty member of the military means you’re protected by additional regulations when it comes to borrowing money and interest rate limits that could save you thousands of dollars.

 The catch?
 You have to apply for the preferred rates by contacting your lenders directly.